RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### What does the "b" stand for in the versioning number?
 It stands for Beta.

 <br>

 ### How do I update RetroDECK?
 Updates to RetroDECK is handled automatically via your software manager when there is a new version released.

 Or if you want to update from the terminal you can type:
 `flatpak update`

 <br>

 ### How do I update a specific emulator in RetroDECK?
 You can't in a easy way do that without breaking several things.
 RetroDECK builds many emulators and add RetroDECK specific features on top of them and makes it into one application.
-That said we are looking into a custom emulator installation for those that have payed early access versions like Yuzu (that installation will still be more limited then the one we ship with RetroDECK and might have less features then normal Yuzu in term of hotkey support and other things).
+That said we are looking into a custom emulator installation for those that have payed early access versions like Yuzu (that installation will still beore limited then the one we ship with RetroDECK and might have less features then normal Yuzu in term of hotkey support and other things).

 <br>

 ### Do you only ship stable versions of the emulators or nightly versions?
 RetroDECK ship the version that is the best for running the games on a case by case basis.

 For example: many bleeding edge emulators like Yuzu or RPCS3 it's nightly we ship, but for things like RetroArch it is stable releases.
 Even if it is a nightly version we want to make sure that the version we ship is works.

 <br>

 ### When does the next version of RetroDECK come out?
 When it's ready.

 #### When does the version after the upcoming version come out?
 After the upcoming version.

 #### When does the version 1.0 of RetroDECK come out?
 In the future.

 <br>